Decodo/n8n-nodes-decodo/README.md

 ## Compatibility

-Node has been developed and tested with:
+The Decodo node has been developed and tested with:

 - Node.js v22.17.0
 - n8n nodes API version 1